AutoByteus/brui_core/README.md

 ## Requirements

 - Python 3.8+
-- Playwright
+- Playwright (pinned in `pyproject.toml` and installed automatically)
 - Chrome/Chromium browser installed
-- Additional dependencies listed in requirements.txt
+- Pillow, pyperclip, and other transitive dependencies installed with the package

 ## Configuration